+Are you aware of the Albanian wedding customs?
 Albanian weddings are raucous affairs.
-They have many traditional elements which in recent years, have been blended with modern Northern European sensibilities.
+They have many traditional elements which, in recent years, have been blended with modern Northern European sensibilities.
 Today, we’re going to look at some of these and explore all things wedding and love-related in Albania.

 What Are Some Albanian Wedding Traditions?